The Biggest Loser season 15: Week 2: "A Game of Chance"

 This week each trainer rolled a die with their contestants' faces on them and that contestants' weight loss will be the only one that counts at the weigh-in.
 Meanwhile, the contestants faced their first challenge of the season.
 It started where the teams were strapped to one another and had to work together to fill up their tank with water to a certain level.
 In addition, they had to roll a die to determine how many buckets they could carry to their tank.
-The Blue team narrowly edged out the Red team to win and received an extra die to roll to see if they wanted to use that contestant for the weigh-in.
+The Blue team narrowly edged out the Red team for the victory, receiving an extra die to roll to see if they wanted to use that contestant for the weigh-in.
 When it came for the weigh-in, Fernanda was representing the White team, Tanya for the Red team, and Hap for the Blue team.
 Hap lost 13 pounds (3.37% of weight lost), but when Fernanda stepped on the scale, she only lost two pounds (0.84% weight lost).
 Tanya needed to lose more than two pounds to keep the Red team safe, and she succeeded with four (1.63% weight lost).
 The White Team lost the weigh-in again and Fernanda fell below the red line and was automatically eliminated.